graphjs/graphjs/README.md

 This ensures that the HTTP server renders in proper format.
 If you don't have Python, use another UTF-8 capable HTTP server, and serve through port 8080 in order to avoid Access-Control errors.

+## Translations

+Translation files can be found in the directory [/lib/content](https://github.com/phonetworks/graphjs/tree/master/lib/content).
+They are standard json files.
+Please make a pull request on our Github repo for us to include your contributions in the master branch.

 ## Tips & Tricks

 * JS: it's the ```restart``` call which ensures that the "widget" is updated once the session status changes.
 See: private-content.tag for more information.